Immigration Services (Australia)

 The Service Agreement Problem (And Why Google Docs Templates Work So Well)

-I know migration agents reading this might wonder why I use Google Docs for a compliance document.
-Let me explain why it works.
+Migration agents reading this might wonder why Google Docs works for a compliance document.
+Here is why.

-I started with Word templates.
-Every agent does.
+Most agents start with Word templates.
 The problem is that Word templates are fragile.
 Open them on a Mac and the formatting shifts.
 Open them on a different version of Word and the page breaks move.
 Send them to a client and the fonts render differently because they do not have the same typefaces installed.
 For a document that represents your professional competence — the very first substantive document your client receives from you — a service agreement that looks like it was formatted by accident is not acceptable.

 Google Docs solves this because it maintains consistent formatting regardless of device, supports clean placeholder variables for automation, and exports to PDF reliably every time.
-My service agreement template in Google Docs includes my practice letterhead, my MARA registration number, properly formatted fee tables, clearly delineated sections for scope of services, fee disclosure, payment terms, termination rights, document return obligations, and the complaints process.
+A well-built service agreement template in Google Docs includes the practice letterhead, the MARA registration number, properly formatted fee tables, clearly delineated sections for scope of services, fee disclosure, payment terms, termination rights, document return obligations, and the complaints process.
 It looks professional because the formatting is stable and the export is predictable.

 The automation layer connects HubSpot to Google Docs to DocuSign.
 When a new deal is created in HubSpot with a visa subclass, the system reads the deal data, populates the relevant fields in the Google Docs template, exports the completed document as a PDF, and sends it through DocuSign.
 The agent never opens Google Docs manually.
 The agent never uploads a PDF to DocuSign manually.
 The entire chain fires from the deal creation trigger.